This post will explore managing analytics projects by focusing on three questions:

 Furthermore, due to the fact that there is often not a clear line between a data analytics project and a data science project, the key insights shared on our website with respect to data science project management, are very relevant and useful for managing data analytics projects.
 In other words, even if a project is a ‘traditional analytics project’, I would use a framework that can support future project / client needs, where more data science-type efforts might be required.

-In addition, register to get our monthly update on our blog posts, and/or jump in and learn more through these articles:
+Or jump in and learn more through these articles: